charlesakio/server-client/README.md

 server-client
 =============

-Python Scripts that enable to host to chat with each other
+Python Scripts that enable two host to chat with each other.